-NGS was performed on a panel of genes for the purpose of identifying pathogenic or likely pathogenic variants.
+NGS was performed on a panel of genes for the purpose of identifying pathogenic or likelypathogenic variants.

-Agilent SureSelectTMXT Low Input technology was used with a custom capture library to target the exonic regions and intron/exon splice junctions of the relevant genes, as well as a number of UTR, intronic or promoter regions that contain previously reported mutations.
-Libraries were pooled and sequenced on the Illumina NovaSeq 9000 platform, using paired-end 100 bp reads.
+Agilent SureSelectTMQXT technology was used with a custom capture library to target the exonic regions and intron/exon splice junctions of the relevant genes, as well as a number of UTR, intronic or promoter regions that contain previously reported mutations.
+Samples were pooled and sequenced on the Illumina HiSeq 2500 platform in the Rapid Run mode or the Illumina NovaSeq platform in the Xp workflow, using 100 bp paired-end reads.
 The sequencing data was analyzed using a custom bioinformatics algorithm designed and validated in house.

 The coding exons and splice junctions of the known protein-coding RefSeq genes were assessed for the average depth of coverage (minimum of 20X) and data quality threshold values.
 Most exons not meeting a minimum of >20X read depth across the exon are further analyzed by Sanger sequencing.
 Please note that several genomic regions present difficulties in mapping or obtaining read depth >20X.
-These regions, which are described below, will not be reflexed to Sanger sequencing if the mapping quality or coverage is poor.
+The exons contained within these regions are noted within Table 1 (as "Exceptions") and will not be reflexed to Sanger sequencing if the mapping quality or coverage is poor.
 Any variants identified during testing in these regions are confirmed by a second method and reported if determined to be pathogenic or likely pathogenic.
-However, as there is a possibility of false negative results within these regions, detection rates and residual risks for these genes have been calculated with the presumption that variants in these exons will not be detected, unless included in the MassARRAY[®] genotyping platform.
+However, as there is a possibility of false negative results within these regions, detection rates and residual risks for these genes have been calculated with the presumption that variants in these exons will not be detected, unless included in the MassARRAY® genotyping platform.